northstowekarate/northstowekarate.github.io/posts/2026/events/05-08-jka-spring-camp/index.md

 # JKA WF England Spring Camp — 8 May 2026

+**Overview:**
+A three-day Gasshuku run by JKA WF England featuring senior instructors including Kawasoe Sensei, Izumiya Sensei and Nemoto Sensei.
+The camp focuses on intensive training, advanced techniques and group kata work.

+**Dates & schedule:**
+- **8–10 May 2026** — Typical daily timetable runs from Friday Evening until Sunday Lunchtime with breaks.

+**Who should attend:**
-Annual spring camp with senior instructors.
-This is primarily aimed at brown belt and above but lower grades may also attend.
+Primarily aimed at brown belt and above, but lower grades are welcome and can benefit from the structured classes — check specific session guidance from the organisers.

+**Logistics & accommodation:**
+Windsor Leisure Centre is the venue; there are nearby hotels.
+Check organisers for accommodation recommendations and travel details.

+**Registration & links:**
+Regisration opens closer to the time.